sicora-dev/WebRuhidoCoffeeShop/README.md

 ## 📍 Overview

 The WebRuhidoCoffeeShop is an online coffee shop platform that allows users to browse, select, and purchase various coffee products.
-It provides a user-friendly interface for customers to manage their accounts, view their purchase history, and explore different types of coffee and related merchandise.
+It provides a user-friendly interface for customers to manage their accounts and explore different types of coffee and related merchandise.

 ---